claudiobizzotto/ipfs-rpi/README.md

 ## Upgrade

-If you want to upgrade to a newer version, start by uninstalling IPFS, but make sure you keep the IPFS data directory (`~/.ipfs`).
-Then, run the installer with the specific version you want to install.
-Eg.: `./install v0.4.17`.
+If you want to upgrade to a newer version, run the installer again.

 ## Support matrix